xen0vas/vseutil/README.md

 # vse88x

-This executable performs the following
+This tool performs the following

 - scan networks and single machines and reads McAfee VSE windows registry values
 - copy latest DAT file to target machine and executes the DAT in order to keep VSE antivirus updated